 To all of us explorers, this is new, unchartered territory; a place of arguably unrivalled beauty, set amidst a community that’s suddenly thriving, and finally working together in harmony.
 Bich tells me that this is pretty rare for the Vietnamese in villages; before things started to take off here, the norm was to just take care of your family.

 Not anymore.
 At The Pub With Cold Beer (a great day trip where you can tube down the river, enjoy a freshly-grown, home-cooked feast, and of course, drink cold beer!), the owner buys her chickens from virtually every family in the village.

 One of Debs and Howard’s main goals is to get the locals doing their tour guide jobs.
 They currently hold English lessons at their new home at the top end of the village – next door to Ben’s mum’s, incidentally (and quite possibly next to my own one day), and tell me that this is very important – not least because they want to spend more of their own time continuing exploring that 80% of the province that still remains a mystery.

 “The locals who helped us find those many cave entrances have now lost their livelihood.
-Not so long ago, they used to go into the forest collecting wood and hunting animals, which is now of course illegal since it’s now a National Park World Heritage Site.
+Not so long ago, they used to go into the forest collecting wood and hunting animals, which is now, of course, illegal since it’s now a National Park World Heritage Site.

 To say he’s eccentric is an understatement tantamount to one saying Phong Nha’s quite pretty – and this is another one of the reasons that gives the place such charm: The characters you meet that wound up here in the first place; the very first arrivals… and way before the ‘boom’.

 So then… need I say?
 I think I’m in love!
-If you want a truly authentic, exciting, and really rather marvellous series of outdoor odysseys in the middle of bloody nowhere yet surrounded by the warmth and comfort created by the Easy Tiger and original Phong Nha Farmstay ‘massive’… then a trip to this province is an absolute must.
+If you want a truly authentic, exciting, and really rather marvellous series of outdoor Odysseys in the middle of bloody nowhere yet surrounded by the warmth and comfort created by the Easy Tiger and original Phong Nha Farmstay ‘massive’… then a trip to this province is an absolute must.

 Convinced you want to go?
 Great!
-Overwhelmed by the shear amount of caves on offer?
+Overwhelmed by the sheer amount of caves on offer?
+Let us help you…

 The area is close to the Laos Border, the military has a presence within the park, and the park has one of the highest concentrations of unexploded ordinance (bombs) in the world.
 Currently, you are not allowed to hike or trek through the park without a licensed tour operator, and most of the hiking is found as part of caving expeditions, such as to Hang En.

 Tu Lan Caves

-These caves are not in the National Park, but since tours started going this year they have become the talk of town.
+These caves are not in the National Park, but since tours started going this year they have become the talk of the town.
 A visit to the Tu Lan cave systems involves jungle trekking, river crossings, underground swimming, and plenty of adventure.

 Hang Toi (Dark Cave)